isabella232/codeship_migrate_to_github_app/README.md

 ## 3. Install the CodeShip GitHub App for a single repository in your GitHub organization

-For each GitHub organization containing repositories to migrate, you'll need to install the CodeShip Github App and add it to at least one repository.
+For each GitHub organization containing repositories to migrate, you'll need to install the CodeShip GitHub App and add it to at least one repository.

 - Install the CodeShip GitHub App public for your organization by visiting  <https://github.com/apps/codeship/installations/new>
 - Select your organization